svfarago/plotly_challenge/README.md

 ### Configuration Instructions ========
 * I installed LiveServer in VSCode in order to render the index.html page correctly and pull the samples.json data through the browser at URL: http://127.0.0.1:5500/index.html.
 Index.html file will not display samples.json correctly if running from c:\ directory.

-* Version of LiveServer = RitwickDey
+* Version of Live Server = RitwickDey

 ### Installation Instructions ==========